bluebrown/fragments/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of examples that tell you how to get a development env running. since the project is in development these steps show how to setup the DevOps enviroment.

 First make sure the depenedencies are installed using godep:
 ```